TholetiConsultancyServices/LloydsIOSTechTest/README.md

 - Developed the App using Xcode 12 and Swift 5.

-- No third party libraries are used.
+- Promise third party library is used.

 - Main focus on implementing right architecture, design patterns and performance of the App.